aranab/RajUniEFCoreRP/README.md

 # RajUniEFCoreRP
-A new project for education using RP
+A web apps project of university course enrollment for students and this web apps is developed by Razor Pages ASP.NET Core 2.2 framework.